andreassolberg/oidc-fed-notes/README.md

 The response will be a signed JSON Web Token with MIME type `application/jwt`.
 No plain text metadata is allowed.

 Nested signed metadata statements are described [in OpenID Connect Federation](http://openid.net/specs/openid-connect-federation-1_0.html).

+## ISSUES TBD

+How to resolve:

+* authentication to the token endpoint.